 In November 2016, the Committee issued a new set of Danish Recommendations on Shareholder Activism (seven recommendations) applicable to Danish institutional investors such as pension funds and insurance companies making investments in Danish listed companies.
-These new recommendations apply to financial years commencing on 1 January 2017 or later.
-According to these recommendations, each institutional investor shall publish its policy on active ownership, addressing its methods for escalating active ownership, collaborative efforts with other shareholders, voting policies including use of proxy advisors and disclosure of how votes are cast and policies for identification and handling of possible conflicts of interest.
-Further, it is recommended that the investors at least annually report on their activities pertaining to active ownership, including voting activity.
+These new recommendations came into force on 1 January 2017.
+According to these recommendations, any institutional investor shall publish its policy on active ownership addressing its methods for escalating active ownership, collaborative efforts with other shareholders, voting policies including use of proxy advisors and disclosure of how votes are cast, and policies for identification and handling of possible conflicts of interest.
+Furthermore, it is recommended that the investors at least annually publish a report on their activities pertaining to active ownership, including voting activity.
 Although considered "soft law", non-observance must be explained in accordance with the "comply or explain" principle.